TheFifthNinja/PropertySleeze/README.md

 ![GitHub pull requests](https://img.shields.io/github/issues-pr/TheFifthNinja/PropertySleeze)
 [![CI - Build and Test](https://github.com/TheFifthNinja/PropertySleeze/actions/workflows/frontend.yml/badge.svg)](https://github.com/TheFifthNinja/PropertySleeze/actions/workflows/frontend.yml)

-This project leverages virtualization technologies to create and deploy a flexible software tool tailored for job seekers.
-The application, called the Job Application Tracker, is developed to assist students and job hunters in organizing and managing their job search efforts more effectively.
+This project leverages virtualization technologies to create and list properties and will display them to be rented by others.
+The application, called PropertySleeze, is developed to assist the everyday man meet their needs.

-Deployed across three distinct virtual machines (VMs), the Job Application Tracker highlights the advantages of distributed systems and cloud-compatible development practices.
-It allows users to keep track of their applications by recording key details such as the roles and companies applied to, the status of each application, submission dates, personal notes, and a detailed timeline of each application's progress.
+Deployed across three distinct virtual machines (VMs), PropertySleeze highlights the advantages of distributed systems and cloud-compatible development practices.

 ## Built With